Alia Bucciarelli, MS

 The Society of Obstetricians and Gynaecologists of Canada

 Multiple births.
-National Center for Health Statistics website.
+Centers for Disease Control and Prevention website.
 Available at:

 Multiples: twins, triplets, and beyond.
 March of Dimes Birth Defects Foundation website.
 Available at: